-- Diversity; experience of major U.S. ethnic groups; whiteness - Applying critical thinking to the way we perceive groups - Intra- and inter-group relations: expectations, conflict, intercultural communication - Cross-cultural competence
+- Diversity; experience of major U.S. ethnic groups; whiteness - · Applying critical thinking to the way we perceive groups - Intra- and inter-group relations: expectations, conflict, intercultural communication - Cross-cultural competence

-See each unit and the course calendar for specific assignments, discussions, and exam dates.
+The online portion of the class has material for each unit as well as the course calendar with specific assignments, discussions, and exam dates.